 A. As a member of the allied health professions, a dental hygienist cleans teeth and provides services directly to patients to promote optimal oral health and appearance, and to prevent and arrest dental disease.
 Dental hygienists practice in health-oriented settings (public and private) as clinicians, health promoters, educators, consumer advocates, researchers, administrators and change agents.
 Formal higher education and qualifying exams are required.
 A dental assistant is trained to assist the dentist while the dentist performs services for the patient.
 They provide supportive services under the supervision of the dentist.
-Formal education is available and desirable, but is not legally required.
+Formal education is available and desirable, but is not legally required in Oklahoma.
 A dental laboratory technician makes and repairs crowns, bridges, dentures and a variety of dental appliances to the specification of a dentist.
 Generally, a laboratory technician does not provide direct patient care.
 Formal education is available and desirable, but is not legally required.

 2. Q. Is the program accredited?

 A. Yes.
 Tulsa Community College Dental Hygiene Program is accredited through the Commission on Dental Accreditation, American Dental Association.